relaxnow/js-guidelines/docs/rfc_jsguide.md

 4. Comments
 ========
+### Document SHOULD use either [JSDoc-Toolkit](http://code.google.com/p/jsdoc-toolkit/) or [JSDuck](https://github.com/senchalabs/jsduck) compatible tags
 ### Comments SHOULD be removed or updated when the code they apply to gets modified
+### Source control SHOULD NOT contain commented out code
+### Comments SHOULD NOT descriptions of what code does at a low level
+### Comments MAY describe what code does at a high level
+### Comments are RECOMMENDED to describe why it does what it does
 ### MAY use humor in comments.
 ### MUST NOT use curse words or express frustrations
-### Source control SHOULD NOT contain commented out code
-### Low level descriptions of what code does is bad, high level descriptions are okay, why code does what it does is great.
-### Document using [JSDoc-Toolkit](http://code.google.com/p/jsdoc-toolkit/) or [JSDuck](https://github.com/senchalabs/jsduck) compatible tags

 5. Files